 Delay's Manufacturing Golden Days

 Whenever goods are not in transport or being processed, they are waiting.
 In traditional processes, a large part of an individual product’s life is spent waiting to be worked on.
 Delay works against Lean's primary directive of "...shortest time to value...."
 Delay works closely with Inventory, for when a part is not being processed, its Inventory.
-When some organizations do work flow analysis they discover that up to 95% of the time to get a product to market is spent in Inventory.
+When some organizations do a work flow analysis they discover that up to 95% of their cycle time is delay, their work in progress waiting for the next step in their workflow .

 Delay in Software